Skip to main content

 What is discretionary access control?

 Discretionary access control is an identity-based access control model that gives users some control over their data.
-Data owners (document creators or any users authorized to control data) can define access permissions for specific users or groups of users.
-In other words, whom to give access to and what privileges to grant are decided at the resource ownerโs discretion.
+Data owners (document creators or users authorized to control data) can define access permissions for specific users or groups.
+In other words, the resource owner can decide who gets access and what they can do at their own discretion.

 Access permissions for each piece of data are stored in an access-control list (ACL).
 An administrator creates this list when a user grants access to somebody.
 The list can be generated automatically.
-An ACL includes users and groups that may access data and their access levels.
+An ACL includes users and groups that may access data, along with their access levels.
 A system administrator can also enforce an ACL.
-In this case, the ACL acts as a security policy, and regular users canโt edit or overrule it.
+In this case, the ACL acts as a security policy, and regular users can’t edit or overrule it.

 What are the basic principles of DAC?

-- Object characteristics (size, name, directory path) are invisible to users that arenโt authorized.
+1. Object characteristics (size, name, directory path) are invisible to users who aren’t authorized.

 Gaining access to a file with DAC works like this:

-- User 2 requests access to this file.
+• User 2 requests access to the file.
 They provide their credentials: username, password, or something else.

 Pros and cons of DAC

-- If user 1 shares access rights with user 2, thereโs no guarantee that user 2 needs this access to work, wonโt steal or corrupt data, and wonโt grant access to a malicious user.
+• If User 1 shares access rights with User 2, there’s no guarantee that User 2 needs this access for their work, won’t steal or corrupt data, and won’t grant access to a malicious user.

-At the same time, DAC is a good choice for small businesses with limited IT staff and cybersecurity budgets.
-It allows for the sharing of information and ensures the smooth operation of the business.
-When applied in an organization with 10 to 20 employees, DAC presents less complexity and oversight challenges compared to using it in organizations with hundreds or thousands of employees.
+At the same time, DAC is a solid choice for small businesses with limited IT staff and cybersecurity budgets.
+It enables information sharing and ensures smooth business operations.
+When applied in an organization with 10–20 employees, DAC presents less complexity and oversight challenges than when used in organizations with hundreds or thousands of employees.

 MAC vs. DAC: Comparison table